 The shoulder straps’ curvature should work for your frame.
 Some straps are unisex and work well on broad and narrow shoulders, and others have straps designed for different bodies.

 The hip belt should be padded to distribute a backpack’s weight onto your stronger leg muscles.
+Picture a hiking backpack hip belt and you have the right idea.
 A non-padded strap brings a bag closer to your body, but it doesn’t distribute any weight and the ergonomic benefits are minimal.

 The hip belt should be snug enough to distribute the load.
 Make sure the hip belt extends and tightens enough for your frame.

 The suspension system should adjust to fit your torso length.
 Here’s how to measure your torso and compare it against fit guides on product pages.